macmade/SeriousCode/README.md

 ### Note about `-Weverything`

 When I originally wrote this project, as a Mac and iOS developer, the `-Weverything` flag was not supported on Apple's implementation of Clang.
-This is way I developed this header file.
+This is why I developed this header file.

 I still prefer it over `-Weverything`, as I can then fine-tune the warning flags I want.